JetBrains/teamcity-documentation/topics/rest-api.md

 In a number of places, you can specify a filter string which defines what entities to filter/affect in the request.
 This string representation is referred to as "locator" in the scope of REST API.

 The locators formats can be:
-* single value: a string without the following symbols: `,:-( )`
+* single value: text without the following symbols: `,:-( )`
 * dimension allowing you to filter entities using multiple criteria: `<dimension1>:<value1>,<dimension2>:<value2>,<dimension3>:(<dimension3.1>:<value3.1>,<dimension3.2>:<value3.2>)`
+Note that nested locators should be enclosed in parentheses.
 Refer to each entity description below for the most popular locator descriptions.
 If in doubt what a specific locator supports, send a request with "$help" as the locator value.
 In response you will get a textual description of what the locator supports.
 If a request with invalid locators is sent, the error messages often hint at the error and list the supported locator dimensions as well.

 <note>

-If the value contains the "," symbol, it should be enclosed into parentheses: `(<value>)`.
+If the single value contains the "," symbol, it should be enclosed into parentheses: `(<value>)`.
 The value of a dimension can also be encoded as Base64url ("URL and Filename safe type base64" from RFC4648) and sent as `<dimension>:($base64:<base64-encoded-value>)` instead of `<dimension>: <value>`.
 </note>